.

 Though a trip to Paris is a likely a vacation for you, it’s home to many of your neighbors, so treat them with kindness and courtesy.
 Be conscious of television and music volume, don’t slam doors, and try to be quiet during evening hours.
 To ensure a conflict-free trip, please follow all the rules of the building and keep communal facilities tidy.
 So long as you follow these instructions, you’ll have a comfortable resident experience in the City of Lights.

-If you want to really live like a local, try your hand at preparing traditional French dishes in the well-equipped kitchen included in your apartment rental.
-For ideas about what to cook, read our blog on recipes to cook in a Paris vacation rental apartment.
+If you really want to live like a local, try your hand at preparing traditional French recipes in your vacation rental‘s well-equipped kitchen.

 Street tips